 The multi-disciplinary team, from Hudson Institute of Medical Research, Monash Health and Monash University, is starting an ambitious Victoria-wide clinical trial to improve treatment for one of the least survivable forms of cancer, pancreatic cancer, and provide some hope to these patients.

-“Pancreatic cancer has an overall five year survival rate of around five per cent, which is one of the lowest survival rates of any malignancy.
+“Pancreatic cancer has an overall five year survival rate of around five to seven per cent, which is one of the lowest survival rates of any malignancy.
 While there have been marginal improvements in treatments, long-term survival rates have remained poor and stagnant over the last 30 years,” said Professor Brendan Jenkins, Research Group Head, Cancer and Immune Signalling at Hudson Institute.

 A study, published in the International Journal of Cancer, will form the basis for a trial based at Monash Health, which will screen between 150 to 200 patients recruited from hospitals across Melbourne.
 The team that worked on the study included first author and Hudson Institute/ Monash SCS PhD student, Mr William Berry.